 3. The first World Cup climbing event was held in Leeds and won by Jerry Moffat.

 WATCH: Jerry Moffat winning in Leeds in 1989

 The UIAA recognised climbing in 1988, and the first World Cup, or Grand Prix as they were called then, was held in Leeds in May 1989.
 The disciplines were speed and lead.
 In 1990 it was decided that international events would only take place on artificial walls.
 Bouldering became a competition sport in 1998.

 5. In 2012 Kenton Cool carried an Olympic gold medal to the summit of Mount Everest to fulfill a promise made by the 1924 medal winners.

 When he received the Olympic Alpine Prize in 1924, Edward Strutt, who was the deputy leader of the Everest expedition, pledged to place one of the medals on the summit of Everest one day.
 Kenton Cool kept the promise for him, 90 years later.

 6. Climbing actually featured in the Olympic games held in Nanjing in 2014.

 Yes, the IFSC already organised an Olympic event: the 2014 Nanjing Youth Olympic Games, where all three disciplines — lead, speed and bouldering — were showcased to the world.

-Our very own Jennifer Wood was nominated alongside Orrin Coley to represent Great Britain and was selected by the IFSC to form part of the delegation.
+GB Climbing's very own athletes Jennifer Wood and Orrin Coley were nominated to represent Great Britain and Jen was selected by the IFSC to form part of the delegation.